-In Europe, Tdh helps children who are affected by migration, who come in contact with the law as a victim, witness or offender, and who need general protection including from the risk of abuse, trafficking or exploitation.
+In Europe, Tdh helps children who are affected by migration, who come in contact with the law as a victim, witness or offender and who need general protection including from the risk of abuse, trafficking or exploitation.
 In 2020, more than 39,600 children and 6,570 parents benefitted from Tdh's support and over 20,700 child protection professionals were trained in Europe.

-Our key activities include, among many others:
+Tdh's key activities include, among many others:

-- 1) supporting countries in developing and strengthening comprehensive and well-coordinated child protection systems; - 2) building the capacities of professionals working for children; - 3) mobilising communities and educating families to create safe and nurturing environments for children and youth - 4) empowering and increasing the resilience of children through mental health and psychosocial support and self-led art initiatives.
+- developing and strengthening comprehensive and well-coordinated child protection systems; - building the capacities of professionals working for children; - mobilising communities and educating families to create safe and nurturing environments for children and youth; - empowering and increasing the resilience of children through mental health and psychosocial support and self-led art initiatives.